dignaai/digna-sdk/README.md

 # digna-sdk-python

-Official Python SDK for Digna — the AI-driven Data Quality & Observability Platform.
+Official Python SDK for digna — the AI-driven Data Quality & Observability Platform.

 The SDK is currently under development and will be released soon.